system64MC/nim-tilengine/README.md

 - "TLN_" prefixes have been dropped, e.g. `TLN_CreateBitmap` &nbsp; → &nbsp; `createBitmap`
 - Procs acting on a common type have the name omitted, e.g. `TLN_GetBitmapWidth` &nbsp; → &nbsp; `getWidth`
-- Procs returning an "out param" via pointer, plus a success bool, now return both as a tuple like `(value, ok)`.
+- Exceptions are used instead of success bools or nil return values.
 - Layers & sprites are [distinct](https://nim-lang.org/docs/manual.html#types-distinct-type) integer types, so you can kinda treat them like objects.
-- Almost all procs returning `bool` are [discardable](https://nim-lang.org/docs/tut1.html#procedures-discard-statement), except those deemed important to check.
-- `Tile` objects have accessors (e.g. `t.flipx = true`) so you don't have to get your hands dirty with flags.
+- `Tile` objects have accessors (e.g. `t.flipx = true`) so you don't have to get your hands dirty with bitwise operations.
 - Enums with short prefixes use camelCase e.g. `cwfVsync`, `errFileNotFound`
 - Enums with long prefixes use PascalCase e.g. `BlendNone`, `InputLeft`
 - Procs have been added to avoid the need for nil. e.g. `TLN_SetLayerPixelMapping(layer, NULL)` &nbsp; → &nbsp; `layer.disablePixelMapping()`